testdouble/test_data/README.md

 If you use `factory_bot` and all of these are true:

-* Your integration tests are super fast and not getting significantly slower over time
+* Your integration tests are super fast and are not getting significantly slower over time

-* Innocuous changes to factories rarely result in unrelated test failures that—rather than indicating a bug in the production code—instead require that each of those tests be analyzed & updated to get them passing again
+* Minor changes to existing factories rarely result in test failures that require unrelated tests to be read & updated to get them passing again

 * The number of associated records generated between your most-used factories are representative of production data, as opposed to generating a sprawling